thomastorfs/ecoimpact/docs/functional-analysis/1-features.md

 ```
 Feature: Receive recommendations about physical products
-    As a consumer who would like to receive recommendations about a physical product
+    As a consumer
-    I want to look up information about it
+    I want to receive recommendations about a physical product
     So that I can become aware about the alternatives and improve my ecological footprint

     # For anonymous users and authenticated users